You-Predict/Training-the-model/README.md

 <h4>We have two models(two cases):</h4>
 1- In the first case we use the LSTM model to trainig the data
 <p>We train the model using the app name and description only </p>
+<p> The first step we do, Cleaning the text.
+Back to the Data Preprocessing section</p>